dev-andreola/master-spend/README.md

 During this phase I was challenged to create a **logical data model** of a [contact book](/challenges/3-contact-book-db), using Oracle Data Modeler I was able to graphically represent concepts such as entities, attributes and relationships.

 In another interesting project that was proposed, I developed the complete [Fintech data model](/challenges/3-fintech-db), which allowed me to create and visualize the project's infrastructure.

+## 4 - View

+At this stage, I learned **how the internet works**.
+Concepts such as TCP/IP protocols, servers, domains, world wide web and SEO made me understand the internet processes more clearly.

+Soon after, I was introduced in detail to HTML, the markup language **used to insert content** into websites.
+Very important concepts such as semantic HTML, forms, accessibility and SEO were emphasized.

+CSS was presented next, with practical examples of integration with HTML and the construction of **responsive layouts and designs**.